 Applications can take up big amounts of disk space.
-Such as, Microsoft OneNote.app is 876 MB and LibreOffice.app is 668MB, etc. Uninstalling apps in Mac OS X wouldn't be easier, just remove the app by draging its icon to the Trash to free up disk space in Mac.
-You also get more ways to remove an application via this article.
+Such as, Microsoft OneNote.app is 876 MB and LibreOffice.app is 668MB, etc. To uninstall the apps, you can just drag its icon to the Trash.

-Duplicate files are big nuisance in Mac.
-During downloads and document creation, we often end up with duplicate files.
-There is no in-built mechanism to delete duplicate files in Mac.
+Duplicate files are also a big nuisance in Mac.
+During downloading and finding the data on the Internet, we often end up with duplicate files.
+No built-in tool can help you to delete duplicate files on Mac.
 This gives rise to space problems.
 You can delete duplicate files in Mac to free up space using a great app called Gemini.

 Although it has a price, you can use it as a free trial version for a limited period of time.
-I guess removing files for once will give you enough space for a longer period of time and you will not need deletion of duplicate files for months.
-But if you like it, you can always buy the software.
+I guess removing files for once will give you enough space for a longer period and you will not need deletion of duplicate files for months.
+But if you like it, you can check the Gemini review before buying this software.

-MacPaw’s CleanMyMac is perhaps the best software to free up space in Mac.
-It gleans all the junk from multiple layers and shows you at one platform.
-It categorizes the junk in classes like Mail Junk, System Junk, iTunes Junk, Photos Junk,...
-Testing is the cardinal feature of CleanMyMac app.
-This powerful utility imbibes all the junk and unused data items from every nook and corner of your Mac.
+MacPaw’s CleanMyMac is perhaps the best software to free up space on your Mac.
+It scans your system as a whole and categorizes the junk in classes including Mail Junk, System Junk, iTunes Junk, Photos Junk,… Cleaning is the main feature of CleanMyMac app, which can clean all the junk and unused data items from every Mac.

-These are some ways using which you can free up space in Mac.
-In case of any question or confusion, feel free to comment on this post.
+Here are the simple ways to free up space on Mac.
+In the case of any question or confusion, feel free to comment on this post.